HackSoc/constitution/Constitution.md

     2. Votes are counted using Single Transferable Vote.
     3. if desired, YUSU can provide assistance in the running of any election to ensure fairness or to count votes where necessary.
 6. If any vacancies occur in the Committee during the academic year, they shall be democratically filled as soon as is convenient via an EGM (Extraordinary General Meeting).
+7. Before taking office, Society Committee members must sign a public declaration agreeing to abide by, enforce and operate in accordance with this Constitution, YUSU's Constitution, YUSU's Policies and guidelines in the Resource Hub.

 ## 11. Society Complaints Procedure